bugladen/NadekoBot/commandlist.md

 ----------------|--------------|-------
-`..`  |  Adds a new quote with the specified name (single word) and message (no limit). |  .. abc My message `...`  |  Shows a random quote with a specified name. |  .. abc `@BotName copyme`, `@BotName cm`  |  Nadeko starts copying everything you say.
+`..`  |  Adds a new quote with the specified name (single word) and message (no limit). |  .. abc My message `...`  |  Shows a random quote with a specified name. |  .. abc `..qdel`, `..quotedelete`  |  Deletes all quotes with the specified keyword.
+You have to either be bot owner or the creator of the quote to delete it. |  `..qdel abc`
+`@BotName copyme`, `@BotName cm`  |  Nadeko starts copying everything you say.
 Disable with cs `@BotName cs`, `@BotName copystop`  |  Nadeko stops copying you `@BotName req`, `@BotName request`  |  Requests a feature for nadeko. |  @NadekoBot req new_feature